 SoCLA continues to engage Careers Consultant, Helen Green to manage key aspects of the program with a view to developing and incrementally growing the program.
 Helen has considerable experience in this field.
 She is available to advise and assist mentees and mentors during the year with any aspect of their involvement in the Program.
 Helen will continue to work closely with the Chair of the Young Constructors Committee.

 Your suggestions and feedback matter.
-Participants in the 2017 program are encouraged to provide feedback about the program any time.
-A survey to 2017 participants was sent in December.
+Participants in the 2018 program are encouraged to provide feedback about the program any time.
+A survey to 2018 participants will be sent in December.

 If you would like to learn more about the program, please contact Helen Green, Mentor Program Coordinator on 0428 888 292 or firstname.lastname@example.org

 What do program participants say?